FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/beforeyoustart.md

 - FreeFlyCam: Improves the default free camera in a multitude of ways.
 - Twisted's Command Binders: Provides a hotkey you can press to immediately go into "screenshot mode".
 - Equipment Toggle 2: Allows hiding your helmet or other equipment through a hotkey, configurable in the mod's INI.

+### Optional Creature Profile

+Masterstroke includes an optional creature profile allowing for even more degeneracy.
+The mods that make this possible are:

+- Creature Framework: The backbone of creature content.
+- More Nasty Critters: A framework that allows creature animations.
+- Baka's ABC: If you know, you know.
+- Estrus Chaurus: Chaurus spit attacks can put you into a helpless state.
+- Estrus Spider: As above, but for Spiders.
+- Egg Factory: Eggs!
+- Pheromones: Your potions may be laced with something a bit extra.
+- CO More Creatures: As it says, more creatures.
+- SL Parasites: Parasites!

+To use the Creature Profile, you should use the Profile dropdown menu in Mod Organizer 2 to switch to the Creature Profile.

 ## Bug Reporting, Github, and You